Bank switching: Nationwide & Lloyds the big winners as customers ditch Barclays

 The banks we are all switching to

-So what's driven its strong performance?
+So what's driving its ongoing strong performance?

 In the past, factors like customer service or distance to the nearest branch might have been the main factors influencing switchers, but these days it's all about these joining incentives.